-In 2019, Law on Persons Missing in the Homeland War was enacted.
-It is called Zakon o osobama nestalim u Domovinskom ratu and it is available here.
+In 2019, the Law on Persons Missing in the Homeland War was enacted.
+It is called Zakon o osobama nestalim u Domovinskom ratu, and it is available here.

 This law defines that the Republic of Croatia is responsible for resolving the cases of all its missing citizens from the war.
 It also prescribes rewards for those whose information can help to solve cases of missing persons.

-People who possess any relevant information about missing persons or hidden graves from the Croatian War of Independence are invited to share it with the Ministry of Croatian War Veterans (Ministarstvo hrvatskih branitelja) or other competent bodies.
+People who possess any relevant information about missing persons or hidden graves from the Croatian War of Independence are invited to share it with the Ministarstvo hrvatskih branitelja (Ministry of Croatian War Veterans) or other competent bodies.

 This memorial day was marked in 2020 for the first time.
 Since it is not a national holiday, it is a working day.

 Until 2020, Croatia has been marking only The International Day of Missing Persons on August 30.
 As of 2020, we are marking both events on the same day.

 A tribute to the missing persons was paid in front of the monument Glas hrvatske žrtve – Zid boli (Voice of Croatian Victim – Wall of Pain) at the Mirogoj cemetery in Zagreb.

 This monument was built by notable Croatian sculptor Dušan Džamonja.
 13.500 names of killed Croatian veterans and civilians of the Croatian War of Independence are engraved in black marble.